The Innocent Years

-Instantly I knew that suicide could never be an option.
+Like a bolt of lightening, I was jolted into the realization that suicide could never be an option.
 NEVER!
 I couldn’t kill my son.
 I had to find another way out.

 I never realized He was there, by my side, the whole time.
-I didn't realize that He showed me the letter from that boy and that He lifted the phone to my ear when I called a suicide hotline and spent hours talking with angels over the phone, through a very long dark night.
+I didn't realize that He showed me the letter from that boy and that He lifted the phone to my ear when I called that suicide hotline as I spent hours talking with angels over the phone, through a very long dark night.
 No doubt about it.
-Christmas Eve, 2005.
-My bottom and a major turning point.
+Christmas Eve, 2005, my bottom and yet, a major turning point, a new life.

 In January of 2007 I was finally diagnosed properly as having Bipolar II Disorder, formerly known as Manic Depression.
-Since then, I have been working incredibly hard with a specialist using mood stabilizers to adjust the chemical levels in my brain.
+Since then, I have been working incredibly hard with a specialist using mood stabilizers to adjust the chemical levels in my brain, as well as a host of other tools that I use on a daily basis (more on that later).
 There have been many ups and downs, but today I know there is a solution.